Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 Insider tip

-This spot gets extremely busy at lunch and dinner peaks.
-Visit between 15:00-17:00 for minimal wait.
-The triple-lane delivery is genuinely entertaining to watch -- have your phone ready for a video.
+Gets extremely busy at lunch and dinner peaks.
+Visit between 15:00–17:00 for minimal wait.
+The triple-lane delivery is genuinely entertaining to watch — have your phone ready for video.

-8. Daiki Suisan (大起水産) — Market-fresh quality in Shinjuku
+8. Kaiten Sushi Misaki — Market-fresh in Shinjuku

 What to order